dbolotov/statistical_learning_notes/README.md

 ## About

-This is a set of notes based on the Stanford Statistical Learning course by Trevor Hastie and Rob Tibshirani.
+This is a set of notes and examples based on the Stanford Statistical Learning course by Trevor Hastie and Rob Tibshirani.

 Videos for the course are listed [here](http://www.dataschool.io/15-hours-of-expert-machine-learning-videos/).